davestephens/ansible-nas/docs/zfs/zfs_configuration.md

 ### Managing snapshots by hand

-If you have data in a filesystem that never or very rarely changes, it might be easiest to manage snapshots by hand.
+If you have data in a filesystem that never or very rarely changes, it might be easiest to just manage snapshots by hand after every major change.
 Use the `snapshot` command with the name of the filesystem combined with an identifier separated by the `@` sign.
 Traditionally, this is the date of the snapshot.

 ```
         zfs snapshot tank/movies@20190424